-- 1. City Commission Action.
-Upon a recommendation from the Pplanning Ceommission on a legislative action, the Ceity Commission shall hold at least one public hearing on the proposal.
+City Commission Action.
+Upon a recommendation from the Pelanning Ceommission on a legislative action, the Ceity Cemmission shall hold at least one public hearing on the proposal.
 Any interested person may provide written or oral testimony on the proposal at or prior to the hearing.
-At the conclusion of the hearing, the Ceity Commission may adopt, modify or reject the legislative proposal, or it may remand the matter to the Pplanning Ceommission for further consideration.
-If the decision is to adopt at least some form of the proposal, and thereby amend the Ceity's land use regulations, comprehensive plan, official zoning maps or some component of any of these documents, the Ceity Commission decision shall be enacted as an ordinance. - Notice of Final Decision.
-Not later than five days following the Ceity Commission final decision, the Ceommunity Delevelopment Deliverson in accordance with ORS 197.615(2).
+At the conclusion of the hearing, the Ceity Cemmission may adopt, modify or reject the legislative proposal, or it may remand the matter to the Pelanning Ceommission for further consideration.
+If the decision is to adopt at least some form of the proposal, and thereby amend the City's land use regulations, comprehensive plan, official zoning maps or some

+- component of any of these documents, the $\underline{C}$ eity $\underline{C}$ emmission decision shall be enacted as an ordinance - 2.
+Notice of Final Decision.
+Not later than five days following the Ceity Commission final decision, the Ceommunity Delevelopment Deliverson mail notice of the decision to DLCD in accordance with ORS 197.615(2).